juliangamble/dialelo.github.io/content/introduction-to-csp-in-javascript.md

 ## Channels

-Channels are first-class queue-like objects, multiple readers and writers can either take or put one value at a time on them.
+Channels are first class queue-like objects, multiple readers and writers can either take or put one value at a time on them.
 Their responsability is twofold: conveyance of values and synchronization.
 They decouple producers of values from consumers and are the message-passing primitive of CSP.
 Channels are unbuffered by default but we can create channels with different buffers, each with its own synchronization semantics.